trumpfheller/trumpfheller.github.io/python/datastructure.md

     - Module
 - may contain any number of elements/objects (constrained by the computer’s memory, of course), of any type(can store heterogeneous data types).
 - Does not to be unique: same object may occur any number of times.
-- are **mutable**, meaning you can add, remove, or modify elements in-place.
+- are **mutable**, meaning you can add, remove, or modify elements in place.

 **Common sequence operations**
 * **len(sequence)**